An introduction to 2d conformal field theory: Basics in conformal field theory

 \subsubsection{Noether's Theorem}

-We now derive Noether's theorem, which states that to every continuous symmetry of the action one may associate a conserved current at classical level.
-Let us consider an action in $d$ dimensions
+Noether's theorem is a fundamental result in classical field theory, establishing a deep connection between symmetries and conserved quantities.
+We will now derive Noether's theorem, which asserts that for every continuous symmetry of the action, there is a corresponding conserved current at the classical level.
+Consider an action in $d$ dimensions

 which is endowed with symmetry generated by $\omega_aG_a$.
 Under the continuous transformation \eqref{trans-field-general}, the action becomes \bea \cS' &= \int \dd^d x' \mathcal{L}( \Phi'(x'),\partial_\mu'\Phi'(x')) \cr &=\int \dd^d x \abs{\pdv{x'}{x}} \mathcal{L} (\mathcal{F}(\Phi(x)),(\pdv{x^\nu}{x'^\mu}) \partial_\nu \mathcal{F}(\Phi(x)))\, . \eea Using the infinitesimal form for transformation \eqref{trans-field-general-inf}, we get \bea \cS'=\int \dd^d x \bigg(1+\partial_\mu (\omega_a \frac{\delta x^\mu} {\delta \omega_a})\bigg) \mathcal{L} \Bigg( \Phi+\omega_a \frac{\delta\mathcal{F}} {\delta\omega_a}, \bigg( \delta^\nu_\mu - \partial_\mu ( \omega_a\frac{\delta x^\nu} {\delta \omega_a} ) \bigg) \bigg( \partial_\nu \Phi+ \partial_\nu ( \omega_a\frac{\delta\mathcal{F}} {\delta\omega_a} ) \bigg) \Bigg)\, . \eea Since $\omega_aG_a$ is symmetry of the action, $\delta \cS=\cS'-\cS$ vanishes if $\omega_a$ is a constant.
 Thus, the contribution from all terms with no derivatives of $\omega_a$ in the variation must be zero.
 Therefore, to first order, the variation involves only the first derivatives of $\omega_a$, obtained by expanding the Lagrangian so that we can write